priestc/giotto/tutorial.md

 Now create a controller file:

-    $ giotto_controller --http --cmd
+    $ giotto_controller --http-dev --cmd

 This will create a "controller file" which will act as a gateway between your application and the outside world.
-The fine generated wll be called 'giotto' and it is what you will use to interact with your application.
+The file generated will be called 'giotto'

-The `--http` and `--cmd` flags tells giotto to 'instantiate' those two controller classes into your controller file.
-Your application can now be interacted with from the command line or through HTTP.
-If you only want to interact with you app through the commandline, then you could leave off the `--http`.
+The `--http-dev` and `--cmd` flags tells giotto to include the plumbing for those two "controller classes" into the controller file.
+Your application can now be interacted with from the command line or through HTTP dev server.
+If you only want to interact with you app through the commandline, then you could leave off the `--http-dev`.

 Inside the `giotto` file, you will see the following:

     from giotto import GiottoProgram, GiottoAbstractProgram
     from giotto.views import TEXT

-    class HelloWorld(GiottoProgram):
-        name = ""
-        controller = 'http-get'
-        view = TEXT("Hello {{obj.name }}")

     def multiply(x, y):
-        return {'x': x, 'y': y, "product": x * y}
+        return {'x': x, 'y': y, 'product': int(x) * int(y)}

     class BaseMultiply(GiottoAbstractProgram):
         name = "multiply"